baltpeter/thesis-mobile-consent-dialogs/thesis/200_legal-background.md

 Both terms are explicitly very broad.
 In essence, any data that can somehow be connected to a natural person (the *data subject*) and that a company or other organisation (the *controller*) deals with in some way is covered by the GDPR.
 This even applies to pseudonymous data (Recital 26(2) GDPR), i.e. data that can only be attributed to a person using additional, separately kept information (Art.
 5(4) GDPR).
 Examples for data that can pseudonymously be linked to a person include user IDs and IP addresses.
 A user ID alone cannot identify a person.
 But that ID in combination with the database that stores the corresponding user information certainly can.
 Similarly, most companies will not be able to trace back an IP address to a person on their own.
 But in combination with the customer data held by the person's ISP, which can potentially be obtained through a court order in many jurisdictions, this is possible [@PatrickBreyerBundesrepublik2016].
 Conversely, data that cannot be linked to person, even when consulting additional information sources, is called anonymous data and does not fall under the GDPR (Recital 26(5) GDPR).
 This can include the settings of an application or aggregate statistical data.
 However, genuine anonymisation that cannot ever be reversed is hard to impossible to achieve.
 In many cases, even a handful of seemingly benign data points are enough to uniquely identify a person [@rocherEstimatingSuccessReidentifications2019].
 Similarly, fingerprinting can often uniquely identify a device using its settings [@lschatzkinCoverYourTracks2021].
 The GDPR requires taking that into consideration before classifying data as anonymous [@blairEDataGuideGDPR2019].
 And even anonymous data can become personal data if linked with other personal data like a user ID.

 Under the GDPR, processing personal data is generally prohibited unless there is a valid legal basis in the law for it.
 A conclusive list of those is defined in Art.
 6(1)(a–f) GDPR.
-A processing of personal data can only lawful if it fulfills one of these conditions:
+A processing of personal data can only be lawful if it fulfills one of these conditions:

 a) The data subject has given their consent.
 b) The processing is necessary for performing a contract that the data subject is a party to.